nicogig/WLED-App/readme.md

-## Welcome to the new WLED app! (v1.0.4-alpha)
+## Welcome to the new WLED app! (v2.0-alpha)

-A brand new app for Android to discover and control your [WLED](https://github.com/Aircoookie/WLED) devices easily!
+A brand new app for Android and iOS to discover and control your [WLED](https://github.com/Aircoookie/WLED) devices easily!

 ![Screenshots of various menus in the WLED App, rendered on a Galaxy S20.](app-screenshots.png)

-iOS and UWP support coming soon.
+UWP support coming soon.

 ### Features: